About the Charter Review

 - Core Values: The problem concerns the Charter's core values of checks and balances, accountability, and merit.

 - Process, Not People, Oriented: There is an appropriate distinction between the details of a process and how people carry out the process (e.g. the charter requires a comprehensive plan, but cannot ensure that the plan is a good one-that depends on all those who are part of the plan's development, from citizen to staff to Executive and Council.

 What is the Process for Reviewing the Charter?

 Every ten years a charter review commission is appointed by the Executive.
-The most recent commission was convened in 2007, and in 2008 the commissioners presented the County Council with a final report and recommendations for amending the Charter.
-The Commission then dissolved, with the Council possibly continuing to review amendments into 2009 and 2010.
-The next charter review commission must convene no later than 2018.
+The last commission was convened in 2007 and in 2008 presented the County Council with a final report and recommendations for amending the Charter.
+The Commission then dissolved.
+The next charter review commission will convene in 2017.